ChordPro/chordpro/docs/content/Chordpro-Configuration-File.md

     "tuning" : null,

-For example to specify tuning for a 4-string ukulele:
+For example, to specify tuning for a 4-string [soprano ukulele](https://en.wikipedia.org/wiki/Ukulele#Tuning):

     "tuning" : [ "G4", "C4", "E4", "A4" ],